able-app/docs/controls/components/appbar/abc-center.md

 **Search** - When one of the primary abilies of the screen is to search its contents we will opt to show the search field as opposed to hiding it behind a search icon.

 **Toggle** - When the contents of the screen can be divided into sub sections we can drop in a toggle button group.

+**Tab Bar** - The ability to navigate to the primary areas of the application in a side-scrollable (optional) grouping of tabs.

 **None** - Of course the app bar could also set the center area to nothing at all.